Dec 02, 2023

 The students completing the Master of Energy Business program will:

-synthesize the interrelationships among the main business, scientific and technical functions of contemporary energy companies;
+synthesize the interrelationships among the main business, scientific, technical and ethical functions of contemporary energy companies;

 evaluate the relationships between energy policy, governmental regulation, technological innovation, evolving markets, and corporate environmental sustainability as they relate to the energy sector; and